eric-spoerner/election-analysis/README.md

 ## Project Overview
 This repository contains a python-based tool for consuming raw CSV data regarding anonymized vote tallies, and running tabulations for that election.

-A Colorado Board of Elections employee has requested an election audit of a recent congressional election.
+This tool has been used in service of a request from the Colorado Board of Elections employee, and will be used to conduct an election audit of a recent congressional election in Colorado's 1st District.
 The initial request was as follows:

 1. Tabulate total number of votes cast
 2. Identify complete list of candidates who received votes
-2. Identify all counties
+2. Identify all counties where voting occurred
 3. Calculate percentage of votes each candidate received
-4. Calculate percentage of vote for each candidate
 5. Calculate percentage of vote per county
 6. Identify county with largest share of total vote
 7. Identify winner of election based on popular vote